upasan01/Container-Migration-Solution-Accelerator/rai-testing/QUICKSTART.md

 ## Overview

 This RAI (Responsible AI) testing framework validates that your multi-agent container migration system properly handles harmful, malicious, or inappropriate content.
-The framework follows your application's exact workflow:
+The framework uses test files and follows your application's exact workflow:

+1. Reads test cases from user-provided file
-1. Creates test YAML files containing harmful content
+2. Creates test YAML files containing the harmful content
-2. Uploads files to Azure Blob Storage with unique GUID folders
+3. Uploads files to Azure Blob Storage with unique GUID folders
-3. Sends messages to Azure Storage Queue to trigger agent processing
+4. Sends messages to Azure Storage Queue to trigger agent processing
-4. Monitors how agents respond to the harmful content
+5. Monitors how agents respond to the harmful content
-5. Generates compliance reports
+6. Updates file with results and generates compliance reports

 ## Prerequisites